-The fact that this belief is wrong, as has amply been shown in real life in the United States and in other places where the tenets of free-market capitalism – privatization, trade liberalization, globalization, deregulation, specialization, unbridled competition, and reduced government interference in the free market and in people’s lives – have been imposed on the inhabitants, is simply another example of the improper application of our rigid human logical categories to the problems of the real world, especially in the domain of human problems, which are inevitably more complex than our overly simple, human conceptions of these problems, and of reality in general.
+The fact that this belief is wrong, as has amply been shown in real life in the United States and in other places where the principles of free-market capitalism – privatization, trade liberalization, globalization, deregulation, specialization, unbridled competition, and reduced government interference in the free market and in people’s lives – have been imposed on the inhabitants, is simply another example of the improper application of our rigid human logical categories and rules to the problems of the real world, especially in the domain of human problems, which are inevitably more complex than these overly simple, rational conceptions of these problems, and of reality in general.

 It is a very common mistake for human beings to regard traditions or models of behaviour that are acquired for tendencies that are innate in human nature.
 Both individualism and competition belong in this category.
 So widespread have these two practices become that many people mistake them for innate human tendencies, when in reality they are nothing more than particular models of behaviour that have become dominant in some societies.
 In other words, like the English language, which is becoming increasingly dominant around the world, these are all acquired models of behaviour.